Graph Neural Networks with a Distribution of Parametrized Graphs: The Proposed Method and Its Derivation

 \subsection{A Brief Discussion on Testing}

-As our framework deals with a distribution of graphs, during testing, we acquire our final learned representation as $\bz_{\text{final}} = \E_{\lambda \sim p_T}[\Psi(\lambda, \bx;\btheta^{(T)}_{T'})]$.
+As our framework deals with a distribution of graphs, during testing, the final learned representation is $\bz_{\text{final}} = \E_{\lambda \sim p_T}[\Psi(\lambda, \bx;\btheta^{(T)}_{T'})]$ (cf.\ \cref{thm:iit}).
 The learned model parameters are a particular realization of the possible random models that align with the observed data $\bX$ and the multiple graphs influence the final embeddings based on their respective likelihoods.
 The embedding $\bz_{\text{final}}$ is subjected to a softmax operation to obtain $\hat{\by}$ for node classification tasks, while a READOUT function is applied for graph-level tasks.